htcondor/htcondor/docs/users-manual/file-transfer.rst

    specified.
 #.
 Absolute.

-Before executing the program, HTCondor copies the executable, an input file as specified by the submit command
-**input** :index:`input<single: input; submit commands>`, along with any input files specified by
-**transfer_input_files** :index:`transfer_input_files<single: transfer_input_files; submit commands>`.
-All these files are placed into a remote scratch directory on the execute machine, in which the program runs.
+Before executing the program, HTCondor copies the input sandbox into a remote scratch directory on the execute machine, where the program runs.
 Therefore, the executing program must access input files relative to its working directory.
 Because all files and directories listed for transfer are placed into a single, flat directory, inputs must be uniquely named to avoid collision when transferred.
-A collision causes the last file in the list to overwrite the earlier one.

 Both relative and absolute paths may be used in **transfer_output_files** :index:`transfer_output_files<single: transfer_output_files; submit commands>`.